-In addition to producing wholesome milk, California cows will be able to produce 60 million gallons of fuel annually for heavy duty freight trucks, replacing fossil fuel-based diesel with renewable bio-diesel.
-What's even more impressive, is that renewable natural gas produced from dairy biogas is a carbon-negative transportation fuel, earning a carbon intensity score of -255 from the California Air Resources Board.
+Renewable natural gas produced from dairy biogas is a carbon-negative transportation fuel, earning a carbon intensity score of -255 (and in some instances higher) from the California Air Resources Board.
 By comparison, the carbon intensity score of an electric vehicle is 29, making dairy biofuel nearly 10 times more effective at reducing carbon than even electric vehicles.
 In addition to filling up vehicles, dairy methane can be used to create electricity for homes and communities.
 Methane produced by just five cows can power one house for a year, which means that California dairy farms have the potential to power thousands of homes across California annually.